haligonda/haligonda.github.io/_drafts/2020-5-2-GreatestHost.md

 A paragraph that really caught my attention on just how susceptible modern society is to acute, resolving infectious agents because of the distribution of its interconnectedness:

 > A second attribute of modern society is that the number of interactions that characterize each individual (the degree distribution) does not follow a normal distribution.
 Rather, the number of ‘friends’ or ‘connections’ possessed by each person is extremely heterogeneous and more closely follows a (truncated) power law (an example of a ‘heavy-tailed’ distribution).
 That is, most people have small number of connections, whereas some directly interact with many people
 [72,77].
 A simplified way to looking at this is that for disease spread there would exist highly connected individuals who would be sure to propagate an epidemic [78–81].
-Mathematical modeling indicates that no matter how inefficient the transmission of a disease, in a network with a heavy-tailed distribution, an epidemic is likely to permanently take hold. ([Hedrick, 2017](http://hedricklab.ucsd.edu/documents/Hedrick-CellReviews-2017.pdf))
+Mathematical modeling indicates that no matter how inefficient the transmission of a disease, in a network with a heavy-tailed distribution, an epidemic is likely to permanently take hold ([Hedrick, 2017](http://hedricklab.ucsd.edu/documents/Hedrick-CellReviews-2017.pdf)).

 In addition to these new infectious agents, close continual contact with wildlife has led to increased rates of zoonotic spillovers.
 These are the X Factor in that "rarely do different species experience the same infectious agent with exactly the same pathology".
 The parasite is calibrated to a different host and as a result the new infection can be incredibly deadly or totally unnoticed.
 Zoonoses can be deadly not only from a parasite that is too virulent and kills quickly, but also from immunopathology where, like in an allergic reaction, the immune system becomes over stimulated.
 This can cause death via cytokine storms or encephalitis.
 An interesting example of this variance in the effects of different zoonoses even within the same viral strain is: